bsc-s2/pykit/jobscheduler/README.md

 **syntax**:
 `jobscheduler.NextFireTimeError`

-Raise if the calculated next fire time is less of equal to the last fire time.
+Raise if the calculated next fire time is less or equal to the last fire time.
 It must be caused by invalid configuration.

 ## jobscheduler.JobExistError